This post may contain affiliate links. Read the full disclosure

 3. Be Prepared With Road Trip Meals & Snacks

-One of the benefits of travelling by car is that you can take food and drink with you, which comes in handy if you are on a budget or have specific dietary requirements
+One of the benefits of travelling by car is that you can take your own road trip food and drink with you, which comes in handy if you are on a budget or have specific dietary requirements.

-If you’re planning on eating out, research restaurants in advance and make sure they will cater to your needs.
+If you’re planning on fast food and dining out, research restaurants in advance and make sure they will cater to your needs.
 If you’re going to be picnicking along the way, prepare some easy snacks and meals that everyone will enjoy.

 A road trip meal planner is a great way of preparing ahead with meals, snacks and stops so you have everything ready before you go.